spf13/spf13.com/content/post/announcing-cobra.md

-+++
+---
-title = "A modern CLI Commander for go" description = "Cobra is a commander providing a simple interface to create powerful modern CLI interfaces similar to git & go tools.
-In addition to providing an iterface, Cobra simultaneously provides a controller to organize your application code." tags = [
+date: 2013-11-07
-    "hugo",
+description: Cobra is a commander providing a simple interface to create powerful modern CLI interfaces similar to git & go tools.
+In addition to providing an iterface, Cobra simultaneously provides a controller to organize your application code.
-    "cobra",
+tags:
-    "go",
+- hugo
-    "golang",
+- cobra
-    "development",
+- go
-]
+- golang
-date = "2013-11-07"
+- development
-topics = [
+title: A modern CLI Commander for go
-    "Development",
+topics:
-    "golang",
+- Development
-]
+- golang
-+++
+---

 While developing [Hugo](http://hugo.spf13.com) I became disappointed with the interface limitations flags alone provide.
 A quick look at